 While he's managed to find additional employment in the meantime, he admits that the current job he's working at doesn't come with the same benefits (or the same salary) as the one he had before the accident happened.

 As a result of the incident, Robert experiences difficulty walking and a considerable amount of discomfort and pain.
 Additional damage he sustained due to the accident means that he will need follow up surgery or face lifelong potential damage to the muscles in his calves.
-Additionally, Robert is now extremely fearful of dogs and has since been diagnosed with post traumatic stress disorder.

 According to his doctors, this can add even more time to his recovery – and Robert has been putting this important surgery off for several months because he's scared of the time that the further recovery could be taking out of his life.
 Plus, he doesn't have the available funds that he needs in order to cover the expenses of the surgery that he still needs.